ShyamVarsani/WACTF2-Writeups/README.md

 # WACTF2-Writeups

 My repository of WACTF2 Writeups
+1. Forensics
+2. On-Premise
+( In need of the challenge prompts to complete the above 2 writeups :) )

 WACTF is a cyber security challenge in Western Australia.
 A two day CTF where your skills will be pitted against a range of technical challenges.